Internship Academic Credit and Compensation

 Earning While Learning

 Internship models vary.
 Some students earn credit for an internship opportunity while others may not.
 Most internship opportunities are paid, while others are not.
 Below you will learn how academic credit works at San José State University and the importance of compensating your intern.
 Whether or not the university grants credit for an internship, each employer is responsible for ensuring its legal compliance with the U.S. Fair Labor Standards Act (FLSA).
-A student receiving credit for the internship experience has no correlation to whether or not an employer is legally obligated to pay an intern.
+A student receiving credit for an internship experience has no correlation to whether or not an employer is legally responsible for paying an intern.

 Many for-profit employer internships offered to San José State University students are paid.
 Interns may be compensated with an hourly rate that is not below the minimum wage of the state where they will work.